Allegheny-Computer-Science-Thesis-2021/cmpsc-dept-thesis/README.md

 which these assignments were completed, please visit the [Computer Science Thesis Fall 2021 Allegheny College GitHub Organization](https://github.com/allegheny-computer-science-thesis-2021).

-The LaTeX file in this repository is automatically compiled with GitHub Actions, ensuring that it compiles correctly and, moreover, that a PDF of the project proposal is available in your GitHub repository whenever a commit is tagged for a release.
+The LaTeX file in this repository is automatically compiled with GitHub Actions, ensuring that it compiles correctly and, moreover, that a PDF of the thesis document is available in your GitHub repository whenever tagging a commit for a release.

 ## Overview